pablolopesk8/github-starred-tags/README.md

 ## Github Integration

-To integrate with Github, was used the **OAuth2** as an auth method, because OAuth2 improves the limits of API and for security reasons noticed by Github.
+To integrate with Github, was used the **OAuth2** as an auth method, using a **Token**.
-For this reason, you need to create a token in your Github account, how is explained in this [article](https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line) and to set in the [configuration file](#enviroment-variable).
+For this reason, you need to create a token in your Github account, how is explained in this [article](https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line) and to set in the [env file](#enviroment-variables).
 Obs: doesn't forget to enable the **user** permission for the generated token.
+After you create a token as above, you need to create a **OAuth App** following this [link](https://developer.github.com/apps/building-oauth-apps/creating-an-oauth-app/).
+This action is needed to increase your API Limit, how is explained in this [link](https://developer.github.com/v3/#increasing-the-unauthenticated-rate-limit-for-oauth-applications).
+If you don't want to use the **OAth App** by your own risk, you will need to remove the *?client_id=XXX&client_secret=XXX* in [githubservice](src/services/github.service.js).

 ## Language and Libraries